kof97/cat666-interface/readme.md

 > http://cat666.com/cat666-interface/index.php/index/getCollection

 ## setCollection
 Add the user's collection.
 The name of the POST is "userid" and "videoid".
+If return "error : 0", please check your post.
+If return "exist : 1", that means user has already collected the video.
+If return "failed : 1", that means collecting failed.
+If return "succeed : 1", that means collecting succeed.
 > http://cat666.com/cat666-interface/index.php/index/setCollection